Time-consistent stopping under decreasing impatience: Equilibrium Stopping Policies

-We can now lay the ground for equilibrium policies.
-Suppose that an agent is given a stopping policy $\tau\in \Tc(\X)$.
-At each $(t,x)\in\X$, we assume that the agent considers the problem: ``assuming that all my future selves will follow the policy $\tau$, how can I improve my stopping time $\tau(t,x)$ today at time $t$?''
-Notice that the agent at time $t$ has only two possible actions: stopping and continuation.
+We can now introduce equilibrium policies.
+Suppose that a stopping policy $\tau\in \Tc(\X)$ is given to a sophisticated agent.
+At any $(t,x)\in\X$, the agent carries out the game-theoretic reasoning: ``assuming that all my future selves will follow $\tau\in\Tc(\X)$, what is the best stopping strategy at current time $t$ in response to that?''
+Note that the agent at time $t$ has only two possible actions: stopping and continuation.
 If she stops at time $t$, she gets $g(x)$ immediately.
-If she continues at time $t$, since her future selves are assumed to employ $\tau(s,X_s^{t,x})\in\Tc_s$ for all $s>t$, she will eventually stop at the moment
+If she continues at time $t$, given that all her future selves will follow $\tau\in\Tc(\X)$, she will eventually stop at the moment